learn-co-students/swift-unit-conversions-ios-0615/README.md

   * 212 degrees Fahrenheit and
   * 100 degrees Celsius.

+The means that there is a 32 degree (Fahrenheit) offset between the systems, and ratio of 180 degrees Fahrenheit to 100 degrees Celcius—this ratio reduces to the fraction 9/5.

 #### `fahrenheitFromCelsius()`

-Write a function named `fahrenheitFromCelsius()` which converts a parameter in degrees Fahrenheit to a result in degrees Celsius.
+Write a function named `fahrenheitFromCelsius()` which converts an argument in degrees Fahrenheit to a result in degrees Celsius.

 #### `celsiusFromFahrenheit()`

-Write another function named `celsiusFromFahrenheit()` which converts a parameter in degrees Celsius to a result in degrees Fahrenheit.
+Write another function named `celsiusFromFahrenheit()` which converts an argument in degrees Celsius to a result in degrees Fahrenheit.

 ### II.
 Circles

-Circular arcs can be measured in either degrees or in radians.
-There are 360 degrees in a full circle and 2*pi* radians in a full circle (which in decimal form is about 6.283~).
+Circular arcs can be measured in either angular degrees or in radians.
+There are 360 angular degrees in a full circle and 2*pi* radians in a full circle (which in decimal form is about 6.283~).
 The Swift Foundation has access to C's `math.h` library which includes the 48-decimal-point-value of *pi* accessible as `M_PI`.

 #### `radiansFromDegrees()`

-Write a function named `radiansFromDegrees()` which converts a parameter in degrees to a result in radians.
+Write a function named `radiansFromDegrees()` which converts an argument in angular degrees to a result in radians.

 #### `degreesFromRadians()`

-Write another function named `degreesFromRadians()` which converts a parameter in radians to a result in degrees.
+Write another function named `degreesFromRadians()` which converts an argument in radians to a result in angular degrees.

 ### III.
 Distance

-The United States, Liberia, and Burma are the only three countries in the world which still use [Imperial Units](https://en.wikipedia.org/wiki/Imperial_units) in favor of the [Metric System](https://en.wikipedia.org/wiki/Metric_system).
-Miles (mi) and Kilometers (Km) are similarly scaled measures of distance between the two systems.
+The United States, Liberia, and Burma are the only three countries in the world which still use [Imperial Units](https://en.wikipedia.org/wiki/Imperial_units) in favor of the [Metric System](https://en.wikipedia.org/wiki/Metric_system) to measure distance.
+Miles (mi) and Kilometers (Km) are similarly scaled measures of distance across the two systems.
+There are approximately 1.60934 Kilometers in one mile.

 #### `milesFromKilometers()`